 MID WAY CUT OFF - 15.00pm (CP 5 - University of Cumbria)

-Lakes Sky Ultra provisional race route supplied for illustrative purposes only.
+Helvellyn Sky Ultra provisional race route supplied for illustrative purposes only.
 Route amendments and updates may be made at the Race Director’s sole discretion. ©Harvey Map's 2022

-The route is fully marked and flagged, and no navigational experience is required to follow the route, but is part of the race entry requirements.
-A safety team will be present on the fell, and there are marshalled control points at high-level locations along the course.
+The route is fully marked and flagged, and whilst no navigational experience is required to follow the route, we highly recommend it as part of the race rules and regulations.

-In certain extreme conditions, the reduced Bad Weather Route may be used.
-Designed with the safety of competitors and the race team in mind, the Bad Weather Route retains as much of the spirit of Lakes Sky Ultra as possible.
+In cases of certain extreme conditions, we may have to enforce a reduced Bad Weather Route, designed with the safety of competitors and the race team in mind.
+The Bad Weather Route is at the Race Director’s sole discretion but has been designed to retain as much of the spirit of Helvellyn Sky Ultra™ as possible.